benngermin/epq/replit.md

 3. Redirect the user to that question set after SSO authentication

 ## Recent Changes
+- January 17, 2025: Expanded question types support
+  - Added support for 5 new question types beyond multiple choice
+  - Fill in the Blank: Text input with case sensitivity and acceptable answers
+  - True/False: Simple binary choice questions
+  - Pick from List: Dropdown or multi-select options
+  - Matching: Interactive pairing of items from two columns
+  - Ordering: Drag-and-drop to arrange items in correct sequence
+  - Updated database schema to support new question type fields
+  - Created modular UI components for each question type
+  - Enhanced answer validation logic for different question formats

 Recent Updates:
 - July 16, 2025: Added course ID mappings for client integration